Thursday, April 5, 2012

 That is to say, our faith doesn't earn us salvation (or blessings).
 Our repentance doesn't earn us salvation.
 Our reformation of our lives doesn't earn us salvation.
 The only thing that earns our salvation is the finished work of Christ in His crucifixion and resurrection.
 That sole merit is then applied to us by means of faith.

-The biblical order is Christ, then faith, then justification, then repentance and sanctification.
+The biblical order is Christ, then justification, then faith, then repentance, and with all resulting in sanctification.
 Any other order requires the hearer to act upon a person and work that he doesn't yet believe in.
 Logic alone should convince us that is impossible!